 - a.
 For the purposes of these criteria, children's schools include all grades through grade 12. - b.
 Day care centers and family day care homes are defined by state law.
-Non-commercial day care centers ancillary to a place of business are permitted in Zones 6 and 7 provided that the overall use of the property meets the intensity criteria indicated below.
-Family day care homes are permitted in any location where residential development is permitted. - c.
+Non-commercial day care centers ancillary to a place of business are permitted in Zones 2 through 5 provided that the overall use of the property meets the intensity criteria indicated below.
+Family day care homes are permitted in any location where residential development is permitted and the intensity of the day care home is $\leq 14$ people.
+Commercial day care center are conditionally compatible in Zone 6. - c.
 In-patient health care facilities include hospitals, health care facilities, and other types of non-ambulatory medical centers.
-Land uses of these types are prohibited in Safety Zones 1 through 5, conditional in Zone 6, and permissible in and 7. - d.
+Land uses of these types are prohibited in Safety Zones 1 through 5, and permissible in Zones 6 and 7. - d.
 Out-patient health care facilities such as health care centers, clinics, dentists' offices, and other types of ambulatory facilities are conditionally acceptable in Safety Zone 3 and 4. - e.
-Storage fuel and other hazardous materials within the airport environs are restricted as follows:

-- 1. Within Zones 1 and 2, storage of any such substance is prohibited. - 2.
-Within Zone 3, storage of fuel or other hazardous materials is permitted only if the substances are stored in underground tanks, and the quantity stored is no more than 2,000 gallons. - f.
+Storage of fuel and other hazardous materials within the airport environs are restricted as follows. - 1.
+Within Zones 1 and 2, storage of any such substance is prohibited. - 2.
+Within Zones 3, 4, and 5 special measures to minimize risk in the event of an aircraft accident are to be determined by the appropriate permitting agency.
+Aboveground fuel storage of more than 6,000 gallons is prohibited. - f.
 Land uses shown as "conditional" should comply with all relevant criteria applied to the particular safety zone(s) in which they are proposed, as well as the conditions listed below. - 1.
 Land uses within safety zones 2 through 4 should be clustered, to the greatest extent practical, to preserve open space as specified in Table 3-2.
-(See Policy 3.3.2.11 for clustering criteria.) - 2.
-For Conditional Uses located in Safety Zones 2 through 7 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
+(See Policy 3.3.2.10 for clustering criteria.) - 2.
+For Conditional Uses in Safety Zones 2-6 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
 (See Policy 2.6.1.
 Actions Requiring ALUC Review and 2.7.3.1 Initial Review of General Plan Consistency.) - 3.
-An ALUC Advisory-Only review shall consist of the following: - i.
-Review of project by ALUC staff and Commission at the next regularly scheduled meeting.
+An ALUC Advisory-Only review shall consist of the following: - Review of project by ALUC staff and Commission at the next regularly i. scheduled meeting.
 The purpose of the meeting is to identify any design or locational strategies that shall reduce or avoid harm to those on the ground resulting from a potential aircraft accident.
-Such features may include allowing fewer people per acre (site-wide average) than what is allowed for that particular safety zone, clustering development to preserve open space, or other features that may be identified by the applicant, jurisdiction, or ALUC. - ii.
-Conditions will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying any design features recommended for incorporation by the jurisdiction with ultimate approval authority (e.g., Planning Commission, City Council, or Special District Board). - g.
+Such features may include allowing fewer people per acre (site-wide average) than what is allowed for that particular safety zone, clustering development to preserve open space, or other features that may be identified by the applicant, jurisdiction, or ALUC. - 4.
+Conditions are will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying any design features recommended for incorporation by the jurisdiction with ultimate project approval authority (i.e., Planning commission, City Council, or Special District Board).

+- g.
 Land uses listed as "incompatible" should not be permitted to be developed within the indicated safety zones. - h.
 Though no limit is placed on the intensity of new uses within Safety Zones 6 and 7, exceptions to these criteria should be considered on a case-by-case basis by the ALUC when reviewing development proposals that entail large indoor or outdoor assembly facilities.

-3.3.2.10 Mixed-Use Development
+3.3.2.9 Mixed-Use Development